-6 www.motorclube.com.br/materias/volkswagen-inaugura-centro-de-realidade-virtual.aspx
+$^{^6\} www.motorclube.com.br/materias/volkswagen-inaugura-centro-de-realidade-virtual.aspx$

 The Nvidia 3D Vision is a high definition stereoscopic vision equipment.
 It generates images from two different perspectives.
 It has an infrared emitter that transmits data to a wireless glasses.
 There is also the need for a monitor with a screen refresh rate of at least 120Hz.
 Stereoscopy is obtained when the 3D model data are sent to the video card driver.
 It renders the scene twice, with a small horizontal shift of the camera, forming two images, one for each eye.
-The monitor should then display the images for the left and right eyes in different frames. rates.
+The monitor should then display the images for the left and right eyes in different frames.
+Hence the need for high update frequency.
 The infrared emitter then sends data to the glasses which closes alternately each of the lenses.
-Thus the final frequency for each eye is half the refresh rate of the monitor, i.e. 60Hz (Gateau, 2009).
+Thus the final frequency for each eye is half the refresh rate of the monitor, i.e. 60 Hz (GATEAU, 2009).